granthale/wip-book/content/Pieces/Scheduled worry.md

 As worries arise throughout the day:
 - If they're ruminative, jot down in notebook along with the associated cognitive distortion
+- Frame as "I'm having the though that..." (cognitive defusion)
 - If it's appropriate to jump into problem-solving mode, I'll time-box finding a solution and then move on (3-10 minutes usually does the trick)

 During my "worry time" (15 minutes)